Adjacent to UCF’s main campus, the College of Nursing is located in

 Google Glass, a device just made available to the public, has a single eyepiece providing information to the user.

-the micro HUD in front of the eye
+The circle on left is the camera the micro HUD in front of the eye

-The actual view with the HUD
+The actual view with the HUD display in the middle

 One of its programs has a map feature (right) allowing known hiking trail options to be displayed according to the camera input.
 The map covers the actual scene (passes first criteria) , it is displayed like a real life trail (second criteria) and the map changes perspectives depending where it is (third criteria).